About the Archives

-- The location (city or town) where the baptism, confirmation, marriage or funeral took place.
+- Location (city or town) where the baptism, confirmation, marriage or funeral took place.

-- The church or other site (e.g. town hall) in that location where the ceremony took place.
+- Church or other site (e.g. town hall) in that location where the ceremony took place.

-- The date of the ceremony – approximate year, if necessary.
+- Date of the ceremony – approximate year, if necessary.

-- Your relationship to the individual in question (e.g. great-grandchild, aunt, sibling).
+- Relationship to the individual in question (e.g. great-grandchild, aunt, sibling).

-- The purpose of your inquiry (e.g. family history, passport, research for a book).
+- Purpose of this research (e.g. family history, passport, research for a book).

-For more information and tips, click here: Requesting Information from Registers and Rolls.
+For more information and tips, see Requesting Information from Registers and Rolls.

 Research in the Archives

-If you are researching a particular person, church or other topic relating to the United Church in Saskatchewan, the Archives may be able to help direct your search.
-Many of our records are listed in finding aids and in the online Saskatchewan Archival Information Network (SAIN) database.
-You can also e-mail us for additional information.
+If you are researching a particular person, church or other topic relating to the United Church in Saskatchewan, we may be able to help.
+Check the online Memory Sask for some of our published lists and background information.
+You can also e-mail us for assistance.